aeternity/protocol/contracts/sophia.md

 Then each exported function starts with an exported entry point where it executes code to fetch the arguments to memory.

+### Contract state

+Before a contract call is executed the current state of the contract is loaded into memory encoded as described above.
+A pointer to the encoded state is stored at address 0.
+The Sophia compiler generates code to unpack the encoded state and update the state pointer with a pointer to decoded value.
+Before returning the contract should encode the updated state and point the state pointer to the encoded data.
+If the call did not update the state the contract can set the state pointer to 0.

 ### Local function calls